Unknown FieldsDestination – nomadic

-The Unknown Fields Division is a nomadic design studio that ventures out on expeditions to the ends of the earth to explore peripheral landscapes, industrial ecologies and precarious wilderness.
-These landscapes – the iconic and the ignored, the excavated, irradiated and the pristine - are embedded in global systems that connect them in surprising and complicated ways to our everyday lives.
-Each year we navigate a different trajectory as we seek to map the complex and contradictory realities of the present as a site of strange and extraordinary futures.
+The Unknown Fields Division is a nomadic design studio that ventures out on expeditions to the ends of the earth; to bear witness to alternative worlds, alien landscapes, industrial ecologies and precarious wilderness.
+These distant landscapes – the iconic and the ignored, the excavated, irradiated and the pristine, are embedded in global systems that connect them in surprising and complicated ways to our everyday lives.
+In such a landscape of interwoven narratives, the studio deploys time-based media to animate this network of hidden stories and re-imagine the complex and contradictory realities of the present as a site of strange and extraordinary futures.

-The Unknown Fields summer expedition is open to all architects, designers, artists, writers and interested parties, students or professionals.
-A portfolio or CV is not required, only the online application form and payment.
+The Unknown Fields summer expedition is open to all architects, designers, artists, writers and interested parties, students or young professionals.